Skip to content

 What sits next to it behind the same paywall:

-Transparency is a feature, not a bonus.
-Compare Quizlet’s silence to FSRS’s open transparency: public code, public dataset, published benchmarks, an open issue tracker where the community debates parameter tuning in the open.
-When the algorithm is public, the retention claims are falsifiable.
+Why the silence should bother you.
+Set Quizlet’s blank docs next to FSRS’s open record: public code, public dataset, published benchmarks, an issue tracker where strangers argue over parameter tuning in plain view.
+When the algorithm is open, anyone can prove the retention claims wrong.
+When it’s closed, you’re trusting a marketing page.

 Annual list prices on Quizlet’s upgrade page work out to $143.96 over four years for Plus and $179.96 over four years for Plus Unlimited.
 AnkiMobile’s iOS app is a one-time purchase.
 Anki desktop, web, and Android are free.
 LearnClash’s free version ships the full SRS, ELO-ranked duels across 8 tiers from Iron to Phoenix, and zero ads in any tier.
 For the full pricing head-to-head, see our Anki vs Quizlet comparison.
 For Kahoot’s host-driven flow vs Quizlet, see our Kahoot vs Quizlet breakdown.